Sharukh-git/applymate/README.md

 ## ✨ Features

-- Upload your resume and job description
+- Upload your resume and job description (1500-word limit with live validation)
 - AI-powered match score and skill gap analysis
 - Instant improvement suggestions and upskilling resources
 - Auto-generated cover letter tailored to each job